 (b) a licensee or a person authorised by that licensee, in relation to information previously supplied by that licensee but not otherwise, in order to carry out an artificial fertilisation procedure or to conduct research.

-[Section 46 amended by No. 28 of 2006 s.
+[Section 46 amended: No. 28 of 2006 s.
 270(1).]

 47. Annual returns etc.